 Scholarly Commons Citation

 Treanor, William Michael, "Independent Counsel and Vigorous Investigation and Prosecution" (1998).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1040.
+1040.